kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 FlowSchema or a lower priority level.

-Borrowing is further limited by a practical consideration: we do not want a global mutex covering all dispatching.
-Aside from borrowing, dispatching from one priority level is done independently from dispatching at another.
-There _is_ a global mutex held by the logic that digests configuration objects, but it produces an immutable object that is passed through `sync/atomic.Store` and `.Load` to the logic that does queuing and dispatching.
+Borrowing is further limited by a practical consideration: we do not want mutual exclusion among all priority levels in the dispatching code.
+Aside from borrowing, dispatching from one priority level is done independently from dispatching at another --- using a distinct `sync.Mutex` for each priority level.
+There _is_ a global `sync.RWMutex`, but queuing and dispatching only requires locking that for reading (which is not mutually exclusive); write locking is done only while reconfiguring.
 Borrowing is allowed in just one direction: higher may borrow from lower.
 A higher priority level may actively borrow from a lower one but a lower level does not actively lend to a higher one (see below).
 In this design, working on dispatching one request requires holding at most two priority level mutexes at any given moment.
-To avoid deadlock, there is a strict ordering on acquisition of those mutexes, namely decreasing logical priority.
+To avoid deadlock, there is a strict ordering on acquisition of those mutexes (namely, decreasing logical priority).

 We could take a complementary approach, in which lower actively lends to higher but higher does not actively borrow from lower.
 The chosen